Paseen/Data-management-Lichess-Chess.com-/README.md

 Since the data didn't have a precise schema it was decided to use MongoDB, a NoSQL DBSM, to store it and analyse the data using its analytical tools.
 <br>
-- For a more in-depth analysis of this work consult the [Report](https://github.com/Paseen/Lichess-Chess.com-Data-management/blob/main/Report%20data%20management.pptx)